Bipolar 2 and the Mood Spectrum

 Somewhere along the way you probably learned about manic-depressive illness: episodes of mania, and episodes of severe depression.
 Here are the symptoms of “mania”.
 Not that you have these, as such; the lack of them is the main point here.
 Hang on.

 - Mood much better than normal

 - Delusions (often grandiose, but including paranoid)

 Psychiatry has a diagnostic “rule book” that lists the symptoms people must have in order to meet the definition of a particular “disorder”, called the Diagnostic and Statistical Manual.
-The most recent edition came out in 2013, the “DSM-5″.
-If much of what you read below seems to describe you well, but someone tells you “you don’t have bipolar disorder”, it could be that they are using a strict interpretation of the DSM rules.
-This is a highly controversial area in psychiatry.
-Even the validity of the DSM itself is now controversial.
-(For examples of this, see my page on DSM vs Spectrum diagnosis).
+The most recent edition came out in 2013, the “DSM-5”.
+If much of what you read on this site seems to describe you well, but someone tells you “you don’t have bipolar disorder”, it could be that they are using a strict interpretation of the DSM rules.

 Depression for sure.
 Depression far more than anything else.
 And then there’s this other little part.
 The technical name is misleading, and causes all sorts of trouble, so careful, don’t get thrown off by it.
 We’re talking about a very small amount (sometimes larger) of manic-side symptoms: